algolia/recommend/packages/react-recommendations/README.md

 </details>
 </blockquote>

 The view component to render your items into.
+You can use the [`HorizontalSlider`](/packages/react-horizontal-slider) UI component.

 The default implementation is: